lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 The use of GREASE has no impact on security in a correct EDHOC implementation.

+As the application of GREASE contributes to an ecosystem that can have security updates deployed in the future, implementers of EDHOC are strongly encouraged to apply GREASE regularly whenever their operational constraints permit it.

 # IANA considerations

 ## EDHOC EAD labels